dagartga/Boosted-Models-for-Parkinsons-Prediction/parkinsons_1/README.md

 ## Overview

-Using the first 12 months of visits where protein mass spectometry data has been recorded, the model is meant to assist doctors in determining whether a patient is likely to develop moderate-to-severe parkinsons UPDRS values.
+Using the first 12 months of doctor's visits where protein mass spectometry data has been recorded, the model is meant to assist doctors in determining whether a patient is likely to develop moderate-to-severe parkinsons for each of the four UPDRS.
+A separate categorical prediction model for UPDRS 1, 2, 3, or 4 is available for use.
+If a protein or peptide column is not present in the data, then it is given a value of 0, meaning it is not present in the sample.
+The column for

 Project Organization